buildbot/buildbot/master/docs/developer/master-slave.rst

 Slave Builders
 --------------

-Each build slave has a set of builders which can run on it.
+Each worker has a set of builders which can run on it.
 These are represented by distinct classes on the master and slave, just like the BuildSlave and Bot objects described above.